a2z2k26/bumba-voice/resources/archive/README_OLD.md

 **All you need to get started:**

 1. **🎤 Computer with microphone and speakers** OR **☁️ LiveKit server** ([LiveKit Cloud](https://docs.livekit.io/home/cloud/) or [self-hosted](https://github.com/livekit/livekit))
-2. **🔑 OpenAI API Key** (optional) - CHATTA can install free, open-source transcription and text-to-speech services locally
+2. **🔑 OpenAI API Key** (optional) - BUMBA can install free, open-source transcription and text-to-speech services locally

 **Optional for enhanced performance:**